mh-godot/godot-next/README.md

 The intent is to create nodes that fulfill a particular function and work out-of-the-box.
 Users should be able to use your node immediately after adding it to their project.
 Ideally, these are single nodes rather than whole systems of nodes (for that, you might be better off building a separate repository for that system).

-## Version 2.1.4- Warning

-Keep in mind that Godot Engine's 2.1.4 version does not currently make the script slot on a node available when using the EditorPlugin's `add_custom_type` function.
-The script slot is occupied by the script that is attached to the custom type.
-This is **not** the case for 3.x where you can specify a custom type that starts out with the defined script, but then also allows you to attach another script on top of that using the node's script slot.

 ## How to Use

 1. If godot-next is on the Asset Library already, simply plugin the asset from the Asset Library browser.
 Otherwise, download the repository as a .zip from GitHub.
 Unzip the archive and copy the files into your project directory (you just need to put the `godot-next` folder into the `res://addons/` directory for your project).